farrulla-darze/farrulla-darze/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on getting an internship
+- 🔭 I’m currently working with Gen AI
-- 🌱 I’m currently learning blockchain Technology
+- 🌱 I’m constantly studying about embeddings, transformers and evaluation methods.
-- 👯 I’m looking to collaborate on Dapp projects
-- 🤔 I’m looking for help with Solidity
 - 📫 How to reach me: @jfarrulla
 - ⚡ Fun fact: I shifted from engineering to economics and it looks like I'm shifting again...